Misinformation: Misinformation on TikTok

-TikTok’s recommendation system is designed to prioritize content based on engagement, which can unintentionally elevate misleading or false claims.
+TikTok's recommendation system is designed to prioritize content based on engagement, which can unintentionally elevate misleading or false claims.
 A 2022 investigation by the Center for Countering Digital Hate found that TikTok recommended misinformation within minutes of creating new accounts, including content related to public health and political events.
 Scholars note that because the algorithm optimizes for watch time and interaction, posts containing misinformation can be amplified even without coordinated manipulation.

-TikTok has introduced multiple policies to address misinformation, including removing harmful false content, labeling disputed claims, and reducing recommendations of videos flagged by fact-checking partners.
-The company’s transparency reports show an increase in removals of misinformation across health, civic processes, and safety categories.
-However, researchers note that enforcement remains inconsistent, and misleading videos can continue circulating before moderation tools are activated.

 Misinformation on Facebook

 A research study of Facebook found that misinformation was more likely to be clicked on than factual information.
 The most common reasons that Facebook users were sharing misinformation for socially-motivated reasons, rather than taking the information seriously.

 Facebook's coverage of misinformation has become a hot topic with the spread of COVID-19, as some reports indicated Facebook recommended pages containing health misinformation.
 For example, this can be seen when a user likes an anti-vax Facebook page.
 Automatically, more and more anti-vax pages are recommended to the user.
 Additionally, some reference Facebook's inconsistent censorship of misinformation leading to deaths from COVID-19.

 Facebook estimated the existence of up to 60 million troll bots actively spreading misinformation on their platform, and has taken measures to stop the spread of misinformation, resulting in a decrease, though misinformation continues to exist on the platform.
 On Facebook, adults older than 65 were seven times more likely to share fake news than adults ages 18–29.